nanos-world/docs/docs/core-concepts/scripting/communicating-between-packages.md

 ## Exporting Variables Globally

-Another way of communicating is using `Package.Export()` method, it allows exposing variables (tables, functions, etc) globally so all other Packages can access it directly.
+Another way of communicating is using <MethodReference type="StaticClass" class_name="Package" method="Export" is_static show_class_name /> method, it allows exposing variables (tables, functions, etc) globally so all other Packages can access it directly.

 :::info